-Presented by Georgia Farm to School Alliance, hosted by Georgia Organics.
+Presented by Georgia Farm to School Alliance and Georgia Farm to Early Care and Coalition, hosted by the Georgia Department of Early Care and Learning and Georgia Organics.

-The Georgia Farm to School Summit is coordinated by the Georgia Farm to School Alliance include: Action for Healthy Kids, Georgia Alliance for a Healthier Generation, Captain Planet Foundation, Georgia Department of Agriculture; Georgia Department of Public Health; University of Georgia Cooperative Extension Service; the Georgia Department of Education; Georgia Organics; Georgia Farm Bureau; Georgia Fruit and Vegetable Growers Association; and the United States Department of Agriculture, Food and Nutrition Service.
+Members of the Georgia Farm to School Alliance include: Action for Healthy Kids, Georgia Alliance for a Healthier Generation, Captain Planet Foundation, Georgia Department of Agriculture; Georgia Department of Public Health; University of Georgia Cooperative Extension Service; the Georgia Department of Education; Georgia Organics; Georgia Farm Bureau; Georgia Fruit and Vegetable Growers Association; and the United States Department of Agriculture, Food and Nutrition Service.